polkadot-developers/polkadot-docs/infrastructure/running-a-validator/onboarding-and-offboarding/set-up-validator.md

 sudo update-grub
 ```

-After the reboot you should see half of the cores are offline.
+After the reboot, you should see that half of the cores are offline.
 To confirm, run:

 ``` bash
 lscpu --extended